ORMIRcommunity/pymsk/README.md

 # pyMSK
-Tools for processing and analysis of musculoskeletal images
+Package with functions to process and analyze musculoskeletal images and compute biomechanics simulations